Rytual/OldPhonePad-Grouping/README.md

 - Slightly more complex than simple state tracking
 - The grouping step adds cognitive overhead

-Perfect for when you want to match the mental model of typing, or when you need to preprocess input into logical chunks.
-It's like parsing before evaluating.
+Good for when you want to match the mental model of typing or when you need to preprocess input into logical chunks.
+Like parsing before evaluating.

 ## Getting Started